Negative results and new developments are among the reasons for studies ending early. But some experts say the findings still need to be published.

 Other times, it’s a proprietary issue.
 The Pediatrics study found that trials funded by industry rather than academia were more likely to be completed, but less likely to be published in a peer-reviewed journal.

-Peter Doshi, associate editor at The BMJ, and an assistant professor at the University of Maryland, compares the wealth of unpublished trial data held by industry and others to an iceberg.
+Peter Doshi, associate editor at The BMJ, and an assistant professor at the University of Maryland,

 Almost all of it is below the surface and inaccessible to outsiders.